-- transition seamlessly into a Bachelor of Science Degree Program in Engineering with Junior level status in the receiving institution as part of the Engineering Science Pathway Program. - demonstrate the ability to assist in research, development, design, production, testing and various other functions associated with engineering. - demonstrate a good understanding of engineering principles/concepts. - demonstrate a good understanding of mathematical concepts. - 5. demonstrate good working knowledge of state-of-the-art hardware and software in support of engineering design. - demonstrate the ability to think through a problem in a logical manner. - organize and carry through to conclusion the solution to a problem. - 8. demonstrate good communication skills - 9. demonstrate teamwork skills.
+3. demonstrate a good understanding of engineering principles/concepts.

+4. demonstrate a good understanding of mathematical concepts.
+5. demonstrate good working knowledge of state-of-the-art hardware and software in support of engineering design.
+6. demonstrate the ability to think through a problem in a logical state.

+6. demonstrate the ability to think through a problem in a logical manner.

+7. organize and carry through to conclusion the solution to a problem.

+8. demonstrate good communication skills

+9. demonstrate teamwork skills.